Letters From A Stranger

-Two kids nearly trample each other with excitement.
-Bundles of nylon and wool, their puffs pulled back, boots barely laced, scarves slung over shoulders.
+The two nearly trample each other.
+Bundles of nylon and wool.
+Their puffs pulled tight, boots barely laced, scarves slung over shoulders.
 The sun blisters.
 They crack the basement door, wiggle out, winter’s toothy bite breaks skin.
-They pull their hats past earlobes, make eye contact.
-Ready, set, go! yells the oldest, dashing towards the woods before finishing the last syllable.
-Their limbs fly as shins sink into fresh sheets of snow.
+They pull their hats past ears, make eye contact.

 A lake unfolds.
 Thick and silver and satin.